Best Welding Rods for Stick and TIG Welding

 DIY Guide

 Keep the pack sealed in a dry place and avoid humid storage.
-If a rod has been exposed to moisture, dry or bake it per the manufacturer’s guidance before use.
+If a rod has been exposed to moisture, dry or bake it only according to the manufacturer’s guidance.

 Durability